 This year, three BUSM students received Serchuck Awards for outstanding research posters.
-The award honors Jerry Serchuck, one of the longtime donors to the summer research program.
-Serchuck has given to the program since its establishment in 2000 when 15 members of the Class of 2003 undertook research in various BUMC departments.
-The program continues to flourish as a direct result of his initial contribution and ongoing support.
+The award honors Mr. Jerome Serchuck and Mrs. Joan Serchuck, longtime donors to the summer research program.
+The Serchucks have given to the program since its establishment in 2000 when 15 members of the Class of 2003 undertook research in various BUMC departments.
+The program continues to flourish as a direct result of their initial contribution and ongoing support.
 The first Serchuck Award was given in 2007.

 The awards are organized into three categories: best basic science poster, best clinical science poster and best QI and/or medical education poster.